BroadbandForum/yang/OD-360/02-ietf.md

 ```
   Comments or questions about this Broadband Forum YANG module
-  should be directed to <mailto:info@broadband-forum.org>.
+  should be directed to <mailto:help@broadband-forum.org>.
 ```

 Followed by:

  - Editor name(s) and affiliation(s)
- - Project Stream Leader name(s) and affiliation(s) - omit if not Project Stream Leader
+ - Project Stream Leader name(s) and affiliation(s) - omit if no Project Stream Leader
  - Work Area Director name(s) and affiliation(s)

 ```